Thelymitra nuda

-Thelymitra nuda, commonly known as the plain sun orchid is a species of orchid that is endemic to eastern Australia.
+Thelymitra nuda, commonly known as plain sun orchid is a species of orchid that is endemic to eastern Australia.
 It has a single fleshy, channelled leaf and up to twelve dark blue to purplish, sometimes white or pinkish flowers with white tufts on top of the anther.
 It grows in a range of habitats and sometimes forms large colonies.

 Description

 Thelymitra nuda is a tuberous, perennial herb with a single fleshy, channelled, blue green to dark green, linear to lance-shaped leaf 100-250 mm long and 5-12 mm wide with a purplish base.
 Up to twelve dark blue to purplish, sometimes white or pinkish flowers 20-35 mm wide are arranged on a flowering stem 150-500 mm tall.
 There are usually two bracts along the flowering stem.
 The sepals and petals are 10-18 mm long and 4-6 mm wide.
 The column is pale bluish or pink, 5-6.5 mm long and 2.5-3.5 mm wide.
 The lobe on the top of the anther is dark brown to blackish and tube-shaped with a yellow tip and a small V-shaped notch.
 The side lobes turn forwards and have white, toothbrush-like tufts on their ends.
 The flowers are scented, long-lived, insect-pollinated and open on warm sunny days.
 Flowering occurs in November and December.